Robert Taylor, MD, FAAHPM, FAAN

 Associate Medical Director, Greater Boston

-Dr. Robert Taylor joined Care Dimensions in 2017 as the assistant medical director, Greater Boston.
+Dr. Robert Taylor joined Care Dimensions in 2017 as the associate medical director, Greater Boston.
 Based in our Waltham office, he oversees physicians in our Greater Boston service area and will be caring for patients at the Care Dimensions Hospice House locates in Lincoln on the Waltham line.
 He also helps develop clinical programs and expands Care Dimensions’ outreach to professional health care organizations through educational activities and relationship building.

 Dr. Taylor is board certified in hospice and palliative medicine (HPM) and is a fellow of the American Academy of Hospice and Palliative Medicine, and the American Academy of Neurology.
 He comes to Care Dimensions from The Ohio State University (OSU) College of Medicine and The OSU Wexner Medical Center in Columbus, OH, where he was an Associate Professor of Neurology, Associate Professor of Clinical Medicine, and Director of Clinical Ethics.
 He was the founding Director of the OSU Palliative Care Program from 2007 to 2015, and also established the OSU HPM Fellowship program.
 Previously, from 2001-2006, he was Medical Director of the Palliative Care Program at Mount Carmel Health System in Columbus, OH, where he helped establish the Palliative Care Leadership Centers program to mentor other organizations in developing PC programs.